Community Engagement Culture & Actionable Insight

 In a recent blog we discussed agility in public engagement and the need for a unified engagement approach that values insight over the act of data creation.
 Here, we will take a closer look at what this means and how adjusting the culture of engagement has the power to accelerate trust building, efficiency, effectiveness, and true data-driven decision-making.

-A public engagement paradigm shift that is more inclusive of agile values and principles is all about culture change, which is no small feat.
-It is unsurprising that it took the 2020 global pandemic and landmark civil and political unrest to trigger cultural change at the government level.
+A community engagement approach that is more inclusive of agile values and principles is all about culture change, which is no small feat.
+It is unsurprising that it took a global pandemic and landmark civil and political unrest to trigger cultural change in the way state and local governments approach community engagement.
+The most notable change in recent history was the shift in legislation and practice from a typically in-person public meeting to include virtual and/or hybrid meeting formats.
+Other examples of this “cultural shift” include:

 – Policy: sunshine law updates incorporated virtual engagement tactics